-Procedure & Aftercare
+Procedure, Exercises, & Aftercare

-A CO2 laser is used to release and cauterize the tissue under the tongue or lip.
+During the procedure, a CO2 laser is used to release and cauterize the tissue under the tongue or lip.
 As the tissue is being released, it is continually checked for any bleeding and appropriate range of motion such as lift and extension.
 The procedure involves little to no pain for the child, has improved feeding and speech for many children, and Dr. Agarwal has completed over 10,000 of these procedures.

 In the lactation session, the IBCLC explains how to stimulate suckling, adjusts the infant's position and helps with correct latch, teaches parents how to tell the infant is transferring milk, and more.

 Bodywork is an important part of the tongue and lip tie program.
 Torticollis, plagiocephaly, and other musculoskeletal problems can lead to breastfeeding difficulties even in infants without oral ties.

 The Agave Approach

-Holistic Pediatric Lens: Agave Pediatrics, under the direction of Dr. Agarwal, has developed a clinically successful, evidence-based, compassionate, and thorough approach to the treatment of oral ties.
+Agave Pediatrics, under the direction of Dr. Agarwal, has developed a clinically successful, evidence-based, compassionate, and thorough approach to the treatment of oral ties.

 New evidence on this topic continues to emerge but current research does not support the necessity of performing both tongue and lip tie procedures at the same visit.
 In fact, many children never undergo release of the upper lip tie because of the improvement noted to feeding or speech after a tongue tie procedure alone.